renatorobotica12-tech/WRO-2026-Superiores-Jr--Mx-Future-engineers/README.md

 To achieve stable and precise steering, a PID controller is used.
 ---
 ## Control Objective

-Minimize the deviation between the detected object and the center of the robot’s trajectory.

-## Implementation

-Error is calculated as:

-error = x_object - x_center
+The robot follows a vision-based navigation algorithm:

+Algorithm:
+-Capture frame from HuskyLens
+-Detect object color (red/green)
+-Get horizontal position of the object
+-Compute error
+-Apply PID correction
-PID output is mapped to the steering motor angle
+-Adjust steering angle
-Runs continuously for real-time correction
+-Move forward
+-Behavior Logic:
+-Object centered → move forward
+-Object left → steer left
+-Object right → steer right

+If no object is detected:

+The robot temporarily maintains the last steering value
 ---
- ##Tuning Process
+ ## **Tuning Process**
 ---
-The PID controller was tuned experimentally:

-Kp adjusted for responsiveness
-Kd added to reduce oscillations
+To achieve smooth and stable steering, a PID controller is implemented.

+**Control Objective:**

+Minimize the horizontal deviation between the detected object and the center of the image.

+Where:

+Kp → Proportional gain (responsiveness)
-Ki introduced to eliminate steady-state error
+Ki → Integral gain (eliminates steady-state error)
-Observations:
-High Kp caused oscillations
-Adding Kd improved stability
-Ki reduced persistent alignment error
+Kd → Derivative gain (reduces oscillations)
 ---

 ## Performance

+The system achieved:

-Improved stability compared to proportional-only control Reduced oscillations during turns
+Improved trajectory stability
+Reduced oscillations in curves
 Faster response to object position changes
+Reliable navigation in dynamic environments
+## **Custom PCB:**

+A custom PCB was developed to:

+Improve connection stability
+Reduce wiring complexity
+Increase reliability during competition
+---
 ## **Challenges**
 ---
 Integrating EV3 and Arduino systems
 Achieving stable Ackermann steering control
 Managing noise and variability in vision detection Tuning PID parameters for different speeds
-** Development Status**

-** Mechanical design completed**

-** Programming optimization in progress**

-**Future Improvements**

-**Finalize PID tuning**

-**Improve detection robustness**

-**Optimize speed vs stability balance**

 ---
 ### Conclusion
 ---